Will I Save Money With a Term Life Insurance Policy?

 Term Life Insurance Policies

 This is the most common and more popular policies you will find, mostly because of how financially friendly it is.
-However, the downside is the terms can be very restrictive and like its name, the policy is only good for a specific period of time.
+However, the downside is the terms can be very restrictive, and like its name, the policy is only good for a specific period of time.

-There is no cash value to the policy, unlike the options listed above, On the other hand, it will offer you and your family peace of mind during the term of the policy.
+There is no cash value to the policy, unlike the options listed above.
+On the other hand, it will offer you and your family peace of mind during the term of the policy.

 The costs of a term policy are far lower than any other type of policy available.
-For instance, a whole life insurance policy of £100,000 would cost about £75/month for someone in his or her late 20s or early 30s that is in exceptional health.
+For instance, a whole life insurance policy of £100,000 would cost about £75/month for someone in his or her late 20s or early 30s who is in exceptional health.
 The same term life insurance policy would probably cost less than £10/month for the same coverage.

 So, to answer the initial question, yes, buying term life insurance will save you significant money, but you need to ask yourself if it will provide everything you need for the amount of time needed.
 Remember, though, you can always add additional coverage down the road when finances are better if you so desire.